 Please visit the Educational Testing Service Web site for information regarding test locations, times, and official test registration.

-If you would like to speak with someone at Plymouth State about the Praxis I or Praxis II exams contact Sarah Robertson, Praxis Administration Supervisor, or the Office of Teacher Certification at (603) 535-2224.
+If you would like to speak with someone at Plymouth State about the Praxis exams contact the Office of Educator Preparation at (603) 535-2224.